sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 This section will show you how to create a valid proxy:

-* Login to your UI account:
+* Login to your :abbr:`UI (User Interface)` account:

   .. code-block:: bash

 	ssh homer@ui.grid.sara.nl # replace "homer" with your username

-* Create a proxy with the following command, run on the UI the following command and provide your Grid certificate password when prompted:
+* Create a proxy with the following command and provide your Grid certificate password when prompted:

   .. code-block:: bash